*This post contains affiliate links.

 HOW TO CREATE YOUR ROUTINE:

 The key is not to add to your schedule, but to simplify it.
+Use these tips to create a routine that helps you reach your goals.

 1. Write down the times you do your essentials.